benpages/netlify_starter_site/src/blog/iphone-dumb-phone.md

 ---
 title: 'Turn Your iPhone Into a Dumb Phone: The Simple Guide (2024)'
 titleShort: 'Turn Your iPhone Into a Dumb Phone'
-eleventyExcludeFromCollections: false
 mySlug: iphone-dumb-phone
+date: 2022-08-03
+lastUpdated: 2024-04-15
 description: Use these 5 steps to turn your iPhone into a dumb phone.
-1. Delete all apps 2.
+1.Delete all apps 2.
 Safari and Camera 3.
 Notifications 4.
 Grayscale 5.
 Adding things back
-date: 2022-08-03T14:23:32.202Z
-tags:
-  - post
 image: /assets/blog/dumb-iphone-before-after.webp
 imageAlt: how to turn iphone into dumb phone
 ---